Fake-GitHub-Admin/JavaScript-Week1-Practice/README.md

 Thanks for checking out my code.

 Edit 3/20: I was able to get the code finanly running there will be a screenshot uploaded to point all the mistakes, I will add on more to the Javascript Code by the end of the week (the deadline: 3/26 for this challenge to finish) as well.

+Edit 3/21: All about add ons to my current code